CLTPayne/webpack-compression-exploration/README.md

 - 14% smaller than gzip for JavaScript
 - 21% smaller than gzip for HTML
 - 17% smaller than gzip for CSS

+2. Implement brotli compression via `brotli-webpack-plugin`.

+##### Iteration 3

+1. Bump node verion to >=11.7.0
+2. Use native support for brotli by implementing instance of `compression-webpack-plugin` with brotli compression algorithm.
+Results:

+- dist/main.js 123 KiB
+- dist/main.js.br 34.3 KiB
+- dist/main.js.gz 39.1 KiB

+Difference between the brotli emmitted file and the gzip is not dramatic.
+But it is 13.99% smaller than the gzip compressed version of the same asset as the webpack gzip plugin emitted.

 ##### Conclusions